Volunteering at Destiny Garden School

 There is no hot water system in the house but the water for the shower is generally quite warm.

 The following are not covered by the volunteer costs and are the responsibility of the volunteer.

 – Travel/medical insurance, visa costs, vaccination costs

 – Food costs if away from the project

 – Bottled drinks

 How can I apply to become a volunteer?

-If you would like to volunteer, or would like more details, please contact Jacob on email@example.com.
+If you would like to volunteer, or would like more details, please email email@example.com for further details.

 Jacob will send you an application form, and two personal references will be required.